Pierre Mauroy: Prime minister

-During its first year in office, the Mauroy Government pursued an expansionary economic strategy known as “reflation in one country” which included measures such as the creation of several new posts in the public sector, disability benefits and family allowances.
-The government’s strategy, however, led to rises in both inflation and the budget deficit, and from 1982 onwards austerity measures were carried out such as cuts to unemployment benefits, housing allowances, early retirement guarantees, and a number of medical reimbursements, together with the introduction of daily hospital bed charges.
+During its first year in office, the Mauroy Government pursued an expansionary economic strategy known as “reflation in one country” which included measures such as the creation of several new posts in the public sector and increases in numerous social benefits.
+The government’s strategy, however, led to rises in both inflation and the budget deficit, and from 1982 onwards austerity measures were carried out such as the introduction of daily hospital bed charges and cuts to unemployment benefits, housing allowances, early retirement guarantees, and a number of medical reimbursements.
 Despite this, many increases made to social protection stayed intact.
+In addition, according to one study, the percentage of the population living in ‘absolute’ poverty continued to fall until 1984; a trend that had started back in 1979.

 Failing to restrict the financing of private schools via the Savary Law, he resigned in 1984.